acliyanarachchi/slasscom-eco-system/index.md

-## Welcome to SLASSCOM - Eco System
+## Welcome to SLASSCOM Product and Platform Council Eco-System

 This is SLASSCOM - Eco System repository
 <p>&nbsp;</p>